CypherBee/TransPad/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Files and directories
+- contracts: Contain the smart contracts and their tests using Foundry.
+To run tests you should install foundry
+- functions: contains the firebase cloud function defintions
+- src contains all the front-end logic using react

 ### Prerequisites

 - Node.js
 - npm or yarn
 - Firebase CLI
 - An Ethereum wallet for testing
+- You can use your own firebase database or you can interact with my Own.
+- To create your own firebase DB, you should modify firebase.js config file.

 ### Installation